-Though more than 22 million individuals in the United States suffer from untreated substance abuse disorder, only 2.5 million are able to annually access treatment at a specialty facility.
-So it’s no surprise that substance use treatment is key area of need for homeless and low-income patients that rely on Venice Family Clinic as their medical home.
+Though more than 22 million individuals in the United States have untreated substance use disorder, only 2.5 million are able to annually access treatment at a specialty facility.
+So it’s no surprise that substance use treatment is a key area of need for people experiencing homelessness and patients with low incomes that rely on Venice Family Clinic as their medical home.

-At Venice Family Clinic, the project was led by Associate Medical Director Dr. Karen Lamp who said that the “SUMMIT project gave our staff the opportunity to work with a phenomenal team from RAND.
+At VFC, the project was led by Associate Medical Director Dr. Karen Lamp who said that the “SUMMIT project gave our staff the opportunity to work with a phenomenal team from RAND.
 The funding provided a full year to plan our work, train our medical providers and behavioral health staff in addiction treatments and then implement the project in a careful and thoughtful way.”
 For our patients, the impact was evident immediately.
-“SUMMIT changed our way of thinking in our approach to people suffering from substance use disorders,” says Dr. Lamp.
+“SUMMIT changed our way of thinking in our approach to people with substance use disorders,” says Dr. Lamp.
 “We no longer ‘turf’ them out, rather we can embrace them within the scope of our primary care practice here at VFC.”

 VFC now screens all patients for alcohol use disorders at every visit.
 Staff members learned new ways to identify substance use disorders

 and provide evidence-based treatment, including Medication-Assisted Treatment (MAT), which uses medication, usually in combination with counseling and behavioral therapies, to treat opiate and alcohol use disorders.
 VFC medical providers learned about MAT and saw successful outcomes in utilizing these interventions for interested and eligible patients.
 Staff also recognized the critical importance of a warm hand-off from a care coordinator or case manager in connecting patients to behavioral health services.
 And, since the study concluded, several VFC staff members have elected to pursue additional education in addiction medicine.